csharpfritz/CoreWiki/docs/c4models/3-backend-container.md

 The article persistence layer takes in Domain objects (provided by Article.Core) and saves them to the article database.
 When requested again by the application layer, it fetches again from the DB and returns the result again as an Article Domain Object.
 (The DAOs are handled by EntityFrameWork, so no mapping is required here.)

 The article persistence uses a ReadRepository and a WriteRepository for each aggregate.

+## Lucene Persistence

+This part exposes the Lucene directories that hold the article index through two repositories, one for searching, one for updating the index.

 ## Article Core